coonsjm/OllieFlix/README.md

   Extract all files into the same folder.
 Run entertainment_center.py to generate the HTML page.

 ACKNOWLEDGEMENTS:
   Thanks to https://github.com/adarsh0806 for the starter code.
+Thank you to my 5-year-old, Ollie, for the styling recommendations on the page.
 This is done as a development project for Udacity.

 CONTACT:
   Reach me at coonsjm@gmail.com.